-For more information about the Truman School of Public Affairs, please visit: https://truman.missouri.edu/ as a separate division, and finally, a College of Veterinary Medicine.
+For more information about the Truman School of Public Affairs, please visit: https://truman.missouri.edu/ school of veterinary medicine in the division of agricultural sciences, a school of veterinary medicine as a separate division, and finally, a College of Veterinary Medicine.
 The College is comprised of three academic departments including: Biomedical Sciences, Veterinary Medicine and Surgery and Veterinary Pathobiology.